-Interpretation of Part
+10 Interpretation of Part

-- (1) In this Part - - (a) a reference to a ship having a Jersey connection is a reference to compliance with the conditions of entitlement imposed by Article 12(1)(a) and (b), and "declaration of Jersey connection" is to be construed accordingly; - (b) "the private law provisions for registered ships" means the provisions of Schedule 1 and includes provisions in the Registration Regulations made for the purpose of that Schedule or under Article 13(3)(a). - (2) If, for the purposes of an enactment, the question arises whether a ship is owned by a person qualified to own a Jersey ship, the question is to be determined by reference to the Registration Regulations.
+- (1) In this Part - (a) a reference to a ship having a British connection is a reference to compliance with the conditions of entitlement imposed by Article 12(1)(a) and (b), and "declaration of British connection" is to be construed accordingly; - (b) "the private law provisions for registered ships" means the provisions of Schedule 1 and includes provisions in the Registration Regulations made for the purpose of that Schedule or under Article 13(3)(a).7 - (2) If, for the purposes of an enactment, the question arises whether a ship is owned by a person qualified to own a Jersey ship, the question is to be determined by reference to the Registration Regulations.

-Register of Jersey ships
+11 Register of Jersey ships

-- (1) The Registrar shall maintain a register of Jersey ships. - (2) The Registrar - - (a) shall so constitute the register as to distinguish, in a separate part, registrations of fishing vessels, and may otherwise divide the register into parts so as to distinguish between classes or descriptions of ships;

-- (b) shall maintain the register in accordance with - - (i) the Registration Regulations, - (ii) the private law provisions for registered ships, and - (iii) any directions given by the Committee under paragraph (3)(b); and - (c) shall make the register available for public inspection at all reasonable times. - (3) The Committee may - - (a) designate a person to discharge, on behalf of the Registrar, all his functions or such of them as the Committee may direct; - (b) give the Registrar directions of a general nature as to the discharge of any of his functions.
+- (1) The Registrar shall maintain a register of Jersey ships. - (2) The Registrar - (a) shall so constitute the register as to distinguish, in separate parts, registration of fishing vessels and registration of small ships, and may otherwise divide the register into parts so as to distinguish between classes or descriptions of ships; - (b) shall maintain the register in accordance with - (i) the Registration Regulations, - (ii) the private law provisions for registered ships, and - (iii) any directions given by the Minister under paragraph (3)(b); and - (c) shall make the register available for public inspection at all reasonable times.8 - (3) The Minister may - (a) designate a person to discharge, on behalf of the Registrar, all his or her functions or such of them as the Minister may direct; - (b) give the Registrar directions of a general nature as to the discharge of any of his or her functions.

-Basic provisions as to registration
+12 Basic provisions as to registration